www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_candidates.md

 }
 ```

 Anonymize the data associated with a candidate.
-Please note that this endpoint is only available to customers with Enterprise-level accounts.
+Please note that this endpoint is only available to customers with Expert-level accounts.

 ### HTTP Request